marisapatel3/Spatial-360-Mapping/README.md

 - The microcontroller's floating point unit supports 32 bit precision, but trigonometric calculations for the xyz conversion were offloaded to Python for simplicity rather than computed onboard.
 - The assigned bus speed of 16MHz, well below the stepper motor's 100Hz operating speed and the sensor's 400kHz interface speed, was the primary bottleneck on overall system speed.
 - UART communication was capped at the standard 115200 baud rate supported by the XDS110 debug interface.
-- Displacement between scans was done manually, requiring the user to physically move the setup along the x axis between rotations.
+- Displacement between scans was done manually, requiring the user to physically move the setup along the x-axis between rotations.

 ---